Sheep-y/Automodchef/Technical.md

 It depends on Nuget HarmonyX, and a few game assembiles.
 Nothing else.
 HarmonyX is used over Harmony because it supports .Net Standard 2, requried to match the game.

-So it only works on a .Net build of the game, i.e. a Windows or Mono build.
+It only works on a .Net build of the game, i.e. a Windows or Mono build.
 Potentially through Wine or Proton.
 Other builds or obfucated builds are not supported.

-Every line is written by me, almost all features are pure .Net.
+Every line of code is written by me, virtually all features are pure .Net.

-The one exception is automatic conversion of unknown Chinese.
-It depends on an old Win32 API.
-Nothing Wine can't handle?
+The one exception is automatic conversion of unknown Chinese, using an old Win32 API.

 ## Reading Game Code ##